koglinjg/apcmon/README.md

 6. Look at the services.cfg.example and add something similar to your nagios configuration (/etc/nagios/)
 7. Reload nagios and check your apc stats

+Included Plugins:
+====

+expunges
+==
+Returns the amount of times apc cache has been flushed.
+Example service command: check_apc!expunges!1!10 Example result: "expunges OK - expunges=0"

+fragments
+==
+Returns the number of excess fragments.
+There is 1 chunk per segment that is not counted as a fragment but all others past the first are.
+Example service command: check_apc!fragments!1!10 Example result: "fragments OK - fragments=0"

+hit_percent
+==
+Returns the percentage of cache hits.
+Example service command: check_apc!hit_percent!80!60 Example result: "hit_percent OK - HITS 99%"

+list_valid_checks
+==
+Internal plugin that lists all other valid plugins

 Make your own plugins:
 =====
 WARNING: this is still alpha code, don't write a plugin if you care about the api changing in the next few days.